 Agricultural impacts are difficult to avoid with any transportation project in Indiana, particularly one of this size.
 Each alternative provides unique challenges to avoiding agricultural impacts.
 Alternative B is one of the shortest alignments but has the potential to impact the most prime farmland and have the highest loss of farm income.
-Alternative C impacts the least amount of prime farmland, and the second least total acres of row crop agricultural lands.
+Alternative C impacts the second least amount of prime farmland, and the second least total acres of row crop agricultural lands.
 Alternative M impacts the most agricultural land, including the highest percentage of pastureland/hay of all alternatives.
-Alternative O is one of the longest alternatives but impacts the least amount of prime farmland and has the smallest loss of farm income.
-Preferred Alternative P's right-of-way impacts are approximately 52-58 percent agriculture land use.
-Due to the bypass variations at Loogootee, it has a wide range of impacts than other alternatives.
+Alternative O is one of the longest alternatives but impacts the second least amount of prime farmland and has the second smallest loss of farm income.
+Both Alternative P and RPA P have wider ranges of impacts to agricultural land, due to variations in Martin County.
+Alternative R is the least impactful alternative in terms of total agricultural land, prime farmland and loss of farm income.
 The No-Build Alternative would not impact any agricultural lands.